 Under the leadership of RGI's Dmitriy Minond, Ph.D., novel compounds are being tested for the treatment of melanoma.
 Preliminary findings suggest that some of the molecules discovered by RGI can modulate the spliceosome function in cancer cells, leading to the increase of signaling toward melanoma cells-a response which can be beneficial to patients.
+Minond's team is conducting research with humanized models for evaluating the possible human use of their experimental drugs.

-RECENT GRANT SUBMISSIONS
+RECENT GRANT AND PROPOSAL SUBMISSIONS